ssoonmi/05-20-Lecture-Notes/W11D5/practiceB-starter/README.md

 create an Express application that

 * Has a page that shows a list of pasta dishes
+* Has a page that shows a list of pasta dishes by sauce
-* Has a page that shows a list of pasta dishes by flavor profile
+* Has a page that shows a list of pasta dishes by noodle
 * Has a page to create a pasta dish
 * Is protected from Cross-Site Request Forgeries

-In the **images** directory, you will find

-* A screenshot of the person listing page
-* A screenshot of the person creation form

-The screenshots show you what is expected from a _structure_ standpoint.
-They are meant to be guides.
-The tests will _not_ make any assertions about the styling of your pages, merely the structure of the pages and the data presented on them.

 Use the technologies you have used up to this point.
 They are all installed in the **package.json** for your convenience.